House of Annetta in collaboration with the New School of the Anthropocene

 Who’s Involved?

-Rita Issa Dr. Rita Issa is a primary care physician and planetary health practitioner, currently exploring themes of loss and hope in the contexts of climate change and environmental degradation.
-She holds concurrent positions in the World Health Organization’s Climate Change and Health Unit, as an interdisciplinary scholar on the “Critical Decade for Climate Change” programme at the Tyndall Centre (UK), and as co-convener of Planet.Health, an imagination lab.
-She has previously worked at Médecins Sans Frontières, WHO, Primary Care International, Lancet Migration, and aboard Greenpeace’s Arctic Sunrise.
-She is co-editor of the BMJ Book of the Year-winning Handbook of Refugee Health , and the forthcoming Resistance, Activism and Health.
-A long-time community organiser and media spokesperson, Rita was named London’s “Public Sector Changemaker of the Year” in 2022.
+Dr. Rita Issa is a primary care physician and planetary health practitioner, exploring themes of loss and hope in the contexts of climate change and environmental degradation.
+She holds positions in the WHO’s Climate Change and Health Unit, and as co-convener of Planet.Health, an imagination lab.
+She has previously worked at MSF, Primary Care International, Lancet Migration, and aboard Greenpeace’s Arctic Sunrise.
+She is co-editor of the Handbook of Refugee Health, and the forthcoming Resistance, Activism and Health.

-Calvin Po Calvin Po is a strategic designer at Dark Matter Labs, where he co-leads the Radicle Civics Arc.
-His work explores institutional and governance systems as sites of design for a new grammar of civics based on agency, entangled relationships, and commoning.
+Calvin Po is a strategic designer at Dark Matter Labs, where he co-leads the Radicle Civics Arc.
 He has led projects with the Scottish Government’s Land Commission on land governance reform, the Taiwanese Government on decentralised web3 civic infrastructure, is developing multi-actor governance approaches for river ecosystems, and in FreeHouse, a commons housing model based on ‘self-owning’ houses.
-His teaching focuses on, ‘Universal Free Housing’: strategic, policy, and economic pathways for realising housing as a universal human right.
-Calvin is also a writer.
+His teaching focuses on, ‘Universal Free Housing’ Calvin is also a writer.

 Jyoti Fernandes Co-founder of the Landworkers’ Alliance, Jyoti is an agroecological smallholder farmer based in Dorset, UK where she runs a micro dairy and produces a wide range of products from cheese and meats to cider, juice and preserves.
 The farm is part of a local smallholders cooperative that shares collective processing facilities and markets the products of the members’ smallholdings collectively.
 She coordinates the Policy, Lobbying and Campaigning work of the Landworkers’ Alliance and is spokesperson for La Via Campesina, which represents over 200 milliion people in more than 180 countries.